luh-j/BatVision/README.md

 ## Introduction

-From early swing analytics to today’s torpedo bats, Major League Baseball has long recognized that bat design matters.
-Yet, despite bats being the only point of contact on offense between a team’s $325 million payroll and baseball, bat geometry remains under-measured — typically reduced to a few manual caliper checks.

-Subtle geometric variations affect swing mechanics and contact quality, yet without high-resolution, scalable tools, their impact remains hard to quantify.
-Lacking sharper data and faster workflows, teams are forced to extrapolate from incomplete information.
-Bat geometry isn’t an overlooked variable — it’s a well-known gold mine constrained by manual methods.

-In partnership with Sig Mejdal and John Asel of the Baltimore Orioles, we introduce BatVision, an automated pipeline that transforms bat geometry from manual checks into a scalable competitive edge.
-Providing reproducible, high-resolution measurements at scale, BatVision cuts inventory processing time, informs GMs how design choices affect on-field performance, and enables downstream applications such as individualized bat fitting, manufacturing QA, and opponent-equipment analysis.
+Major League Baseball has long known that bat design shapes performance, yet geometry inside front offices is still captured with just a few caliper checks.
+Subtle variations that influence swing mechanics, contact quality, and durability go largely unmeasured, leaving teams to extrapolate from incomplete data.
+In partnership with the Baltimore Orioles, we developed BatVision, a computer vision pipeline that transforms bat geometry from manual snapshots into high-resolution, scalable profiles.
+By automating measurement, BatVision cuts processing time from minutes to seconds, expands detail by orders of magnitude, and reframes bat modeling from a bottleneck into a competitive advantage for quality assurance, individualized fitting, and opponent-equipment analysis

 ## Data